openfisca/openfisca-doc/coding-the-legislation/35_periods.md

         ...
 ```

-Most of the values calculated in OpenFisca, such as `income tax`, and `housing allowance`, can change over time.
+Most of the values calculated in OpenFisca, such as `income_tax`, and `housing_allowance`, can change over time.

-Therefore, all OpenFisca variables have a `definition_period` attribute.
+Therefore, all OpenFisca variables have a `definition_period` attribute:
-The size of the Period is constrained by the class attribute `definition_period`:
   - `definition_period = MONTH`: The variable may have a different value each month. *For example*, the salary of a person.
 When `formula` is executed, the parameter `period` will always be a whole month.
 Trying to compute `salary` with a Period that is not a month will raise an error before entering `formula`.
   - `definition_period = YEAR`: The variable is defined for a year or it has always the same value every months of a year. *For example*, if taxes are to be paid yearly, the corresponding variable is yearly.
 When `formula` is executed, the parameter `period` will always be a whole year (from January 1st to December 31th).
   - `definition_period = ETERNITY`: The value of the variable is constant. *For example*, the date of birth of a person never changes. `period` is still the 2nd parameter of `formula`.
 However when `formula` is executed, the parameter `period` can be anything and it should not be used.

-Each formula calculates a variable **for the given definition Period**.
+Each formula calculates the value of a variable for a Period the size of **the given definition Period**.
 This Period is always the second argument of the formulas.

 ## Periods in formulas